gnosis-agora/slinky-html/README.md

 5. De page will sho u de wae

-**Note** To turn off the effects, you need to disable the extension and refresh the target page.
+**Note:** To turn off the effects, you need to disable the extension and refresh the target page.